teaforthecat/hemacs/README.md

 * `hemacs-project-shell` - using `perspective-mode` to spawn project shells, command buffers, and background processes
 * `hemacs-todo` - a simple global todo list system using `org-capture`, grouped by project headers
 * `hemacs-ui` - `git-gutter`, `powerline`, scrolling behavior, fullscreen, and other visual changes

-* as well as support for the following languages:
+as well as support (with some massaging) for the following languages =>

 - ruby
 - javascript & coffescript
 - css, less css, scss, stylus
 - templating languages like sass, haml, slim, jade, handlebars
-  - html with `mmm-mode`
+- html w/ `mmm-mode`
-  - random stuff like yaml, markdown, php
+- random sometimes stuff like yaml, markdown, php

 ## default settings

 within `init.el` there a few basic settings you might want to override.

-* `code-dir` - this is the root folder where all your code projects reside, home base for the heavy use of `perspective-mode`. i have this set to `~/code/`.
+* `code-dir` - this is the root folder where all your code projects reside; home base for heavy use of `perspective-mode`. i have this set to `~/code/`.